MicrosoftDocs/power-platform/power-platform/admin/link-records-Outlook-web.md

 # Use /mention to link to records in Outlook web

-One of the most time-consuming tasks for any person that uses email is easily sharing information in your line of business applications with colleagues.
+One of the most time-consuming tasks, for any person that uses email, is easily sharing information in your line of business applications with colleagues.
 You have to jump out of your Outlook web experience, open your line of business app, navigate to a record, and then copy and paste the link of the record into your email.
 This is an incredibly time consuming set of steps and actions.

 Wouldn't it be great if you could just quickly access Dynamics 365 or Dataverse data directly from Outlook?